 Depreciation expenses

-The production equipment will experience value depreciation because its function also experiences depreciation along the time.
+The production equipment will experience value depreciation because its function also experiences depreciation over time.
 Usually, the production equipment can only last a few years.
 After that, the production equipment will be renewed by the company.

 Fixed Costs and Variable Costs, What’s the Difference?